-Rather than visiting the same old Koh Samui tourist spots you’ll get to cruise through the lush jungles of Koh Samui.
+Instead of visiting the same old Koh Samui tourist spots, you’ll cruise through the lush jungles of Koh Samui.
 It’ll be an exciting tour and a great way to experience another side of the island that most tourists never see!

 14. Check out Hin Ta and Hin Yai

 Full disclosure – I booked an island tour of Koh Samui during one of my trips and this activity was included.
 But I didn’t love it.
 I’ve added it to the list because it is known as one of the best things to do on Koh Samui, but in my humble opinion, it is definitely skippable.

 Hin Ta and Hin Yai are also known as Grandpa and Grandma rock.
 Essentially, they are just two rocks on the ocean shore that resemble a penis and a vagina.
 They’ve been carved naturally and although they have interesting folklore that accompanies them, most people just visit these rocks to pose for awkward photos and make inappropriate jokes.